JonasHiltl/openchangelog/CONTRIBUTING.md

 All tests should pass before submitting a PR.
 When adding new features, include appropriate tests to verify the functionality works as expected.

 ## Creating a PR
-If you've made changes to any `*.templ` files, ensure you run `templ generate` afterward.
+If you've made changes to any `*.templ` files, ensure you run `go tool templ generate` afterward.
-Additionally, after using watch mode, manually run `templ generate` again.
+Additionally, after using watch mode, manually run `go tool templ generate` again.
 Watch mode updates every `*_templ.go` file, even if no actual changes were made.
 Without this step, many lines may appear modified, even though no `*.templ` files were changed.

 If you changed any tailwind classes, make sure you ran `npm run watch` to generate the new `base.css` file with the tailwind styling.